Raghuramgrr/SlackBot/README.md

 ### Testing

+All unitTests in slackBot Folder

+*Without unitTests its very hard to test a controller which runs in server*

 Tested using postMan - Collections - sending a set of 20...30 POST requests.

 Trying to automate this via Jenkins - Useful of Continuous Integration.